 Today, major legislation is in effect with the goal of reducing the amount that Americans spend on energy in our homes.
 And new refrigerants help accomplish that goal.
 By being much more efficient, as well as less environmentally-harmful, the new refrigerants will end up saving us all a lot of money.

 Unfortunately, some of the immediate impacts of the changes in manufacturing will not be quite as delightful.
 Changes like this can lead to increased manufacturing costs, which are passed on to consumers, as well as potential supply-chain delays.
 Your best option may be to replace your AC or heat pump system as soon as possible to avoid feeling these affects and to make sure you don’t end up with an old system leaking refrigerant that can no longer be refilled.
+For some homeowners, this could be the perfect opportunity to switch to an energy-efficient heat pump and take advantage of current technology upgrades.

 Want to find out more?
 We’d love to have a conversation with you about AC or heat pump replacement in Blythewood, SC.